decert-me/rareskills-gas-optimization/src/en/chapter_7.md

 Bit shifting operations opcodes in the EVM, such as shr (shift right) and shl (shift left), cost 5 gas while multiplication and division operations (mul and div) cost 3 gas each.

 Majority of gas savings also comes the fact that solidity does no overflow/underflow or division by check for shr and shl operations.
-It’s important to have this in mind when using these operators.
+It’s important to have this in mind when using these operators so that overflow and underflow bugs don't happen.

 ## 16. It is sometimes cheaper to cache calldata